 Make sure to use a wall or bar to help you control your instability until you get sufficiently good and feel confident enough to do the “balancing act” without a net.

-We all need a little more time working out.
+We all need a little more time for balance training as there are many benefits.
 Let’s face it, even me!
 While I have the advantage of being a personal trainer, sometimes that means I have no time left for myself.

-These days (mid pandemic) I have a lot of spare time.
-A BOSU balance trainer was an amazing addition to my home workout routine.
+A BOSU balance trainer was an amazing addition to my home workout routine and it’f fun.

 While there are many other options out there, the clear winner is “The Original” BOSU Balance Trainer.
 Trusted by experts and home gym users alike with the backing of a long-standing brand behind it.
 Easy to use, but hard to master.